Orlová: Economy

 In the Quality of Life Index, which has been comparing the standard of living in the cities and towns of the Czech Republic since 2018, Orlová has always finished in last place out of 206 evaluated.
 The town is facing high unemployment and lack of job opportunities, air pollution, insufficient infrastructure, demographic issues and other problems.

 Transport

-The I/59 road from Ostrava to Karviná passes through the town.
+The I/59 road from Ostrava to Karviná runs through the town.

 Education

 There are seven primary schools in Orlová, including one in the Polish language.
 Five entities provide secondary education in the town and one entity provides a higher vocational education.

 Sport

-Orlová organises annually a women's cycle stage race Gracia–Orlová and hosts the final stage of the race.
+Orlová hosts the final stage of the annual Gracia–Orlová women's cycle stage race.

 The town's football club FK Slavia Orlová plays in the lower amateur tiers of the Czech football system.